 If you're building a custom backend, we recommend our Decentralized ID token as a way to initiate server-side sessions.
 The DID Token is a cryptographically-generated proof of user authentication.
 Your resource server simply needs to validate the token and set an HTTPS session cookie.
 This option gives you the flexibility of maintaining your own sessions without storing user secrets.

 The session (how long a user is logged in for) is set by Magic through cookies/browser storage.
 Client-side, you can tell if a user has a valid session by calling

 magic.user.isLoggedIn which will return

 DID token is proof of authentication, not necessarily proof of having a valid session.
 That's because the

-getIdToken sdk method can create a token that expires far in the future, and just because a token is valid for one year, the session set by Magic is still only valid for 7 days.
+getIdToken sdk method can create a token that expires far in the future, and just because a token was theoretically created with an expiration for one year in the future, the session set by Magic may not still be valid.
 The DID token that's returned from

 loginWithMagicLink has a default lifespan of 15 minutes and is generally used to send to the server after login to validate its authenticity with the admin sdk